Ranjeet-Waghmode/pro1234/README.md

-# Car Dashboard (HMI) Prototype
+# Smart Car Dashboard

-Welcome to the Car Dashboard (HMI) prototype project!
+Welcome to the Car Dashboard  prototype project!
 This simple yet intuitive dashboard is designed for a comprehensive in-car user experience.
-Check out the features and planned enhancements below.
+Check out the features and planned enhancements below

 ## Features